MattyOL/Future_Forest-Project-1/README.md

 # The Main video of home-page
-The home-page video is only located on the landing page when the user first enters the site. play/stop fixed to user preference. located when hover over bottom right of video
+The home-page video is only located on the landing page when the user first enters the site.